 - Wētā behaviour and ecology.
 Otago stone weta (Hemideina maori) are large sexually dimorphic insects are found in subalpine and alpine areas of Otago.
 Projects could include aspects of anti-predator behaviour, foraging, or communication.

 - Kākā behaviour.
-You will undertake a field study to explore evolutionary questions focused on kākā behaviour and communication.
+You will focus on evolutionary questions relevant to kākā behaviour and communication.

 - Using museum collections.
 These collections are an excellent way to explore questions about ecology, behaviour, distribution and morphology.